aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 * A sink table to send the processed messages to a separate Apache Kafka® topic
 * A Flink job to process the data

-You can test your skills or follow the steps below:
+To create the filtering data pipeline you can follow the steps below:

 1. In the Aiven web console, select the **Jobs & Data** tab in your Aiven for Apache Flink® service.